codeigniter4/CodeIgniter4/user_guide_src/source/concepts/structure.rst

 pattern and Entity Models to work with your data.
 In this case, you could rename the ``Models`` directory to ``Repositories``, and add a new ``Entities`` directory.

-.. note:: If you rename the ``Controllers`` directory, though, you will not be able to use the automatic method of
-        routing to controllers, and will need to define all of your routes in the routes file.

 All files in this directory live under the ``App`` namespace, though you are free to change that in **app/Config/Constants.php**.